 All international students and scholars are required to report U.S. income and physical presence each Spring to the Internal Revenue Service (IRS).
 If you were physically in the U.S. even 1 day during the previous tax year (Jan.
-1, 2016 – Dec.
-31, 2016).
-If you were in the US even 1 day in 2016, you have at least 1 tax form to complete, regardless of income.
-If you worked and earned any amount of income in 2017, then you must file a complete tax return in order to obtain a tax refund.
+1 – Dec.
+31, 2017), then you have at least 1 IRS form to complete even if you had no income.
+If you worked and earned any amount of income in 2017, then you must file a complete tax return.
+That is the only way to receive a tax refund.
 Refunds are based on individual tax treaties between the U.S. and your country, but no tax refunds are issued automatically.

 May 17 2021 is the last day for residents and nonresidents who earned US income to file federal tax return for the 2020 tax year.
 Check the IRS website for recent updates.

 May 17, 2021 is the last day for residents and nonresidents who earned US income to file state tax return for the 2020 tax year.

 Every year in February, you will receive an email from ISSS about tax filing.
 Sprintax is an easy-to-use tax preparation software designed for non-resident students and scholars in the U.S. You can request a unique Sprintax code via iStart from February to April, and it will cover the costs of federal tax return and form 8843 at no cost to you.

 - Avoid Tax Fraud & Scams.
 Please, review the Tax Scam/Consumer Alerts on the IRS website for important reminders about common tax scams that target international students who may not recognize scams.